gongchunye/ppyNFS/README.md

 		correctProduct = NF(Poly([22939402657683071224L, 54100105785512562427L, 22455983949710645412L])) # correct product, as per Briggs'
 		self.assertEqual(prod,correctProduct)

 A complete (dirty) implementation of NFS in python is being rewritten to ppyNFS, with the aims of making the code cleaner.
-Though, I don't claim that this code is absolutely tidy.
+Though, I don't claim that this code is absolutely tidy (cleanup is still needed in lots of places).
 The polynomial and number field logic is mostly rewritten.
 The main NFS stages that has been rewritten are:

 [X] init